Erik-Donath/Lite2Edit/README.md

 ---

+## Mod on Modrinth
+You can download the mod from Modrinth via: [https://modrinth.com/mod/lite2edit](https://modrinth.com/mod/lite2edit)

 ## Quick introduction

 - What it does: Converts Litematica `.litematic` schematics into a WorldEdit clipboard that you can paste or manipulate.